LoopringSecondary/lightcone_legacy/README.md

 ## Compile

 * Compile all, run `sbt test:compile`
+* Remove all unused imports, run `sbt fix fixtest`

 * Compile subproject, run `sbt $projectName/test:compile`
 > Make sure to use `test:compile` instead of `compile` so all tests compile.

+Note that before comming to git, use `sbt check`.

 ## Dockerize